srhsbrina97/New/docs/index.md

   <figcaption>Fig. 3: Uniform Rod </figcaption>
 </figure>

-The moment of inertia for a thin, uniform rod with axis through center using the general equation from (1.4),
+The moment of inertia for a thin, uniform rod with axis through center using the general equation (1.4),
 <!-- [(1.4)](#1.2-Mass-Moment-of-Inertia) -->

 $$ J = \int{} x^2 \mathrm{d}M $$